genesiscommunitysuccess/docs/docs/03_server-modules/03_request-server/06_testing.md

 testID 1,TestName 1
 testID 2,TestName 2
 ```
-Lets send a message to our Genesis application, pointing at the correct Request Server (making sure to add the *REQ_* prefix) and wait for the response.
+We shall send a message to our Genesis application, pointing at the correct Request Server (making sure to add the *REQ_* prefix) and wait for the response.
-The Genesis platform uses Kotlin Coroutines which gives us a degree of non-blocking asynchronous computation.
+The Genesis platform uses Kotlin coroutines which gives us a degree of non-blocking asynchronous computation.
 For this reason, we must wrap our tests in a `runBlocking` coroutine scope as seen below.

 ```kotlin